 Since the pandemic, what has replaced our all-binding water cooler conversations and easy access?
 Too often, the answer is: inconsistently used management software or target documents.

-If your team uses even just two different solutions, then comments and updates might slip through the crack between them.
+If your team uses even just two different solutions, then comments and updates might slip through the cracks between them.
 Or worse, keeping everything up to date becomes an entire work task in itself.

 “With all elements of work moving digital – video chats, email, instant communication, project tracking, reporting, document creation, and so much more – workers are feeling burnt out just trying to keep up” – Zeb Evans, ClickUp.